-2 It will be understood that although, for reason of convenience, the territories to which the present Application relates were constituted Dependencies of the Falkland Islands for administrative purposes, the British tille to them is a separate and independent one, which in no way derives from or depends on the title to the Falkland Islands themselves.
+2 It will be understood that although, for reasons of convenience, the territories to which the present Application relates were constituted part of the Falkland Islands Dependencies for administrative purposes, the British title to these territories is a separate and independent one which in no way derives from or depends on the title to the Falkland Islands themselves.

-4. South of latitude 60° South, the western limit of Argentina's pretensions, as given in the above-mentioned decree of September 2, 1946, is longitude 74° West ; whereas the western limit of the Falkland Islands Dependencies is 6° further to the west at longitude 80° West.
-The United Kingdom's present Application does not, therefore, relate to the areas of the Falkland Islands Dependencies between longitudes 74° and 80° West, which lie outside the declared limits of Argentina's pretensions.
-Similarly, the eastern limit of Argentina's pretensions, as stated in Argentina's above-mentioned notice of claim, and diplomatic Note of February 15, 1943, is longitude 25° West, whereas the eastern limit of the Falkland Islands Dependencies is 5° further to the East at longitude 20° West.
-The United Kingdom's present Application does not, therefore, relate to the areas of the Falkland Islands Dependencies between 25° and 20° West, which lie outside the declared limits of Argentina's pretensions.
-It follows that the United Kingdom's complaint in the present Application relates to the pretensions of Argentina to the sovereignty of the islands and lands of the Falkland Islands Dependencies which lie between longitudes 25° and 74° West and to the southwards of latitude 60° South.
-A map depicting the territories to which the United Kingdom's present Application relates is attached as Annex 2.
-As this map shows, the principal territories in dispute between the United Kingdom and Argentina in the present case are the South Sandwich Islands, South Georgia, the South Orkneys, South Shetlands, and Graham Land together with its coastal archipelagos.
-There is also Coats Land, to which (at Vahsel Bay) the Argentine Government has, during the last few weeks, sent an expedition.

-5. The main facts relative to the United Kingdom's titles to the sovereignty of the Falkland Islands Dependencies and the territories comprised in it, and to the violation of her sovereignty by the Republic of Argentina, are set out in paragraphs 6-33 below3.
-The United Kingdom Government considers that the facts stated in the present Application suffice to establish conclusively both the United Kingdom's title to sovereignty, and the violation of that
+- 4. The western limit of Chile's pretensions, as proclaimed in the Presidential Decree, is longitude 90° West, whereas the western limit of the Falkland Islands Dependencies is longitude 80° West.
+The United Kingdom's present Application to the Court does not, therefore, concern Chile's pretensions in the areas between longitudes 80° and 90° West, which lie outside the limits of the Falkland Islands Dependencies.
+The eastern limit of Chile's pretensions, as proclaimed in the Presidential Decree, is longitude 53° West, whereas the eastern limit of the Falkland Islands Dependencies is 33 degrees further to the east at longitude 20° West.
+The United Kingdom's present Application does not, therefore, concern the areas of the Falkland Islands Dependencies between longitudes 20° and 53° West, which lie outside the limits of Chile's pretensions.
+The northern limit of the Falkland Islands Dependencies in the longitudes in question being latitude 58° South, the United Kingdom's present Application relates to the pretensions of Chile to the sovereignty of the islands and lands of the Dependencies which lie between longitudes 53° and 80° West and to the Southwards of latitude 58° South.
+A map depicting the territories in dispute between the United Kingdom and Chile is attached to the present Application as Annex 2.
+As this map shows, the principal territories in dispute between the two countries are the South Shetland Islands and Graham Land together with its coastal archipelagos. - 1 5.
+The main facts relative to the United Kingdom's title to the sovereignty of the Falkland Islands Dependencies and the territories comprised in it, and to the violation of her sovereignty by the Republic of Chile, are set out in paragraphs 6-33 below 3.
+The United Kingdom Government considers that the facts stated in the present Application suffice to establish conclusively both the United Kingdom's title to sovereignty and the violation of that sovereignty by the Republic of Chile.
+The United Kingdom Government reserves the right, however, to amplify in its pleadings its exposition of the relevant facts and to furnish further proof of both these matters.

-3 The description of the origin of the British titles and of their subsequent consolidation by occupation, user, administration and other means appropriate to the circumstances of the territories, as contained in paragraphs 6-25 and 30-31 hereof, are substantially identical with the corresponding passages in the Application which the United Kingdom Government is making concurrently with the present one, complaining of violations of its sovereignty over the same area, on the part of the Republic of Chile.
+3 The description of the origins of the British titles and of their subsequent consolidation by occupation, user, administration and other means appropriate to the circumstances of the territories, as contained in paragraphs 6, 25 and 28-30 hereof, are substantially identical with the corresponding passages in the separate Application which the United Kingdom Government is making concurrently with the present one, complaining of violations of its sovereignty over the same area on the part of the Republic of Argentina.